 We have a substantial amount of goodwill and other intangible assets resulting from business acquisitions.
-As of June 30, 2013 we had \$661.0 million of goodwill and other intangible assets.
-At least annually, or whenever events or changes in circumstances indicate a potential impairment in the carrying value as defined by Generally Accepted Accounting Principles, or GAAP, we will evaluate this goodwill for impairment by first assessing qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of the reporting unit is less than the carrying amount.
+As of December 31, 2013 we had \$653.6 million of goodwill and other intangible assets.
+At least annually, or whenever events or changes in circumstances indicate a potential impairment in the carrying value as defined by generally accepted accounting principles, or GAAP, we will evaluate such goodwill and other intangible assets for impairment by first assessing qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of the reporting unit is less than the carrying amount.
 Estimated fair values could change if there are changes in our capital structure, cost of debt, interest rates, capital expenditure levels, operating cash flows, or market capitalization.
 Impairments of goodwill or other intangible assets could require material non-cash charges to our results of operations.